-Today 33 years later, the shelves are abounding with Afro-centric products, women of color are gracing magazine covers, though not enough in Yoga Journal magazine.
-Women of color are now asserting themselves in the way they wear their hair, their complexion and the way they dress.They’re accepting their bodies and recognizing that they do not fit the mold of the predominantly white, patriarchal ideas nor do they need to.
+Today 33 years later, the shelves are abounding with Afro-centric products, women of color are gracing magazine covers.
+Though not enough in Yoga Journal magazine.
+Women of color are now asserting themselves in the way they wear their hair, their complexion and the way they dress.They’re accepting their bodies.
+And they’re recognizing that they do not fit the mold of the predominantly white, patriarchal ideas, nor do they need to.

-Yet, there are still more molds to break, particularly in the way people of color care for their health.
+Yet, there are still more molds to break, particularly in the way women of color care for their health.

 According to the American Heart Association website, heart disease is the number 1 killer for all Americans and stroke is also leading the list.
 The risk of getting those diseases are even higher for African Americans.

 Among non-Hispanics blacks age 20 and older, 63% of men and 77% of women are overweight or obese.
 And African Americans are more likely to have diabetes than non-Hispanics whites.[i]